SEPM-2022/CleverBirds/README.md

 * Controller => In the file with x controllers:

 > :radio_button: We have eight routes, with the following features:

->  :arrow_forward: 1 - user registration (users can registrate by providing name, username, email and password)
+* 1 - user registration (users can registrate by providing name, username, email and password)
->  :arrow_forward: 2 - user login (users can registrate by providing username and password)
+* 2 - user login (users can registrate by providing username and password)
->  :arrow_forward: 3 - game (users can play Clever Birds)
+* 3 - game (users can play Clever Birds)
->  :arrow_forward: 4 - change avatar (will allow users to change the avatar)
+* 4 - change avatar (will allow users to change the avatar)
->  :arrow_forward: 5 - manage account (will allow users to see in their profile their information and allow them to delete their account and data from our database)
+* 5 - manage account (will allow users to see in their profile their information and allow them to delete their account and data from our database)
->  :arrow_forward: 6 - talk to tweety (will allow users to speak to our chatbot "Tweety")
+* 6 - talk to tweety (will allow users to speak to our chatbot "Tweety")
->  :arrow_forward: 7 - about (will inform how to use the platform)
+* 7 - about (will inform how to use the platform)
->  :arrow_forward: 8 - privacy policy (will inform users of the personal data we collect when they access/use the Website and how we protect their personal data)
+* 8 - privacy policy (will inform users of the personal data we collect when they access/use the Website and how we protect their personal data)

 ![print](/readme_img/swagger_print.PNG)